 The smell of the coffee when infused with hot water.
 By slightly opening your mouth when inhaling, specific aromas can be detected from the vapours released by the coffee.

 Often described as ‘brightness’ when favourable or ‘sour’ when dominating or unfavourable.
 Acidity contributes to a coffee’s liveliness, sweetness and fruitiness.
-Acidity is usually experienced and evaluated immediately after the coffee enters the mouth, and can be felt along the sides of the tongue.
+Acidity is usually experienced and evaluated immediately after the coffee enters the mouth.

 Between the first impression of the coffee’s aroma and the lingering aftertaste, one experiences the coffee’s principal character: the ‘mid-range’ notes or ‘flavour’.
 The evaluation of flavour involves the combined impression of taste and aroma.

 Body & Mouthfeel: